OrchardCMS/OrchardDoc/Documentation/Caching.markdown

 you can't bootstrap it from a module.
 The only solution is then to have the configuration for it inside the web.config, or maybe the settings.txt when it will be extensible.

-# Output caching using the Contrib.Cache suite.
+# Output Caching Using Contrib.Cache

 The goal of this module is to provide output caching like ASP.NET does, and to provide cache headers management (max-age, Cache-Control, ETag).
 It was recently extended to be able to define the storage mechanism